Los Peñasquitos Lagoon: Railroad causeway

 Originally, the railroad tracks travelled straight from Sorrento Valley on the eastern side of the Lagoon and ran parallel north of what is now Carmel Valley Road, therefore the impact on the tidal circulation and the mouth was much smaller than for the other lagoons nearby.
-However, in 1925, the Santa Fe Railroad built a single-track roadbed causeway embankment down the center of the lagoon for its Surf Line, which still is in use today on a daily basis by the San Diego Coaster and Pacific Surfliner as well as BNSF freight trains.
+However, in 1925, the Santa Fe Railroad built a single-track roadbed causeway embankment down the center of the lagoon for its Surf Line, which still is in use today on a daily basis by the Coaster and Pacific Surfliner as well as BNSF Railway freight trains.
 This embankment severely restricted the normal historical lagoon drainage for the first time, and changed the tidal flow and current pattern.
-The four original wooden trestle bridges crossing the lagoon (three over the water and one over the McGonigle Road) were replaced between 2015-2017 with new concrete bridges to help modernize the railroad traffic to and from San Diego.
+The four original wooden trestle bridges crossing the lagoon (three over the water and one over the McGonigle Road) were replaced between 2015 and 2017 with new concrete bridges to help modernize the railroad traffic to and from San Diego.
 Even though the bridges were replaced, this area was not double-tracked because it is possible that these tracks will eventually be bypassed by a two-track tunnel underneath Del Mar.